MegaMek/.github/profile/README.md

 ## Status and Support

 Find the latest releases, documentation, and support for MegaMek, MegaMekLab, and MekHQ on their GitHub pages.
-These projects are licensed under GPLv2 and GPLv3, ensuring free and open access to the community.

 ## License